Frequently Asked Questions

 Please contact us for further details.

 In some cases, yes.
-We are happy to offer discounts (or free access) to certain non-profit organizations.
+We are happy to offer discounts to certain non-profit organizations, underserved populations or training institutions in developing countries.
 We decide this on a case-by-case basis.
-If your non-profit organization would like to subscribe to Full Code, please contact us to discuss.
+If your organization would like to subscribe to Full Code, please contact us to discuss.

 To do this, from the Educator Dashboard, click “Settings” and then choose a selection of cases to withhold from your learners.